-The goddess has many phonetic spelling variations such as Kwan Yin, Kuan Yin, Quan Yin, Guanyin plus many more.
-However, they all mean the same thing which is “regarder of sounds” meaning she hears the cries and prayers of the world.
-She is also known as the “Goddess of Mercy”.
+Guanyin is the Chinese incarnation of Avalokiteshvara, a central figure in Mahayana Buddhist beliefs.
+The goddess has many phonetic spelling variations such as Kwan Yin, Kuan Yin, Quan Yin and Guanyin, plus many more.
+However, they all mean the same thing which is “regarder of sounds”.

-The goddess Guanyin is a very important symbol in Mahayana Buddhism.
-Devotees of Mahayana believe that she is the female incarnation of the bodhisattva Avalokitesvara.
-Guanyin is a very popular Buddhist symbol in China and regions that have a large Chinese population such as Penang Malaysia.
+Indeed, Chinese Buddhists believe that Guanyin hears the cries and prayers of the world, just like Avalokiteshvara.
+Guanyin is a very popular Buddhist symbol in China and also other regions that have a large Chinese population, such as Penang.

-Kek Lok Si Temple During Chinese New Year
+Chinese New Year at Kek Lok Si Temple

 Over the years, the turtle pond has gotten pretty crowded and they are not taking in new admissions.
 However, the turtles seem rather happy and the environment is very friendly in the pond.